Mixing Times for the Facilitated Exclusion Process: Introduction

 The proofs of our main results rely heavily on couplings with exclusion processes (both open and closed boundaries).
 One of the main novelties here is a new graphical construction that allows us to couple the dynamics of the FEP on the interval with both closed and open boundary exclusion models in terms of lattice paths (height functions) that are stochastically monotone (see Section \ref{sec:lattice}--\ref{sec:coupleSEP}).
 We believe that the construction here may have applications in the future for studying FEP models, for example, in establishing cutoff results.
 Once we have established this coupling, we appeal to recent results on the mixing time of exclusion processes (see, for example, \cite{gantert2020mixing,tran2023,salez2023}).
 For the time to escape the transient states, we use recent results of Gantert, Nestoridi and Schmid \cite{gantert2020mixing} on the mixing time for the open boundary exclusion processes (both symmetric and asymmetric).
 We also appeal to results for sharp mixing of the exclusion process, such as \cite{lacoinsegment} in the symmetric setting and \cite{cutoffasep} in the asymmetric case.
-The lower bound on the circle follows almost immediately from the results of the mixing time of the exclusion process on the circle \cite{lacoindiff} (see Section \ref{sec:cirlower}).
-For the upper bound, proved in Section \ref{sec:cirup}, we use a mapping to a zero-range process (see, for example, \cite{gantert2020mixing}) and again a comparison with open boundary exclusion processes.
-On the ergodic component, we bound the log-Sobolev constant using a quasi-factorization result due to Cesi \cite{cesientropy}, and known bounds on the log-Sobolev constant for the SSEP \cite{yaulogsobolev}.
+For the lower bound on the circle we restrict to the ergodic component and map to an exclusion process on a smaller circle of size $k$.
+The lower bound for the FEP then follows by adapting the lower bound for the symmetric simple exclusion process (SSEP) from Morris \cite{Morris_2006} (see Section \ref{sec:cirlower}).
+In Section \ref{sec:lowersob}, we bound the log-Sobolev constant using a quasi-factorization result due to Cesi \cite{cesientropy}, and known bounds on the log-Sobolev constant for the SSEP \cite{yaulogsobolev}.
+This yields an upper bound of $N^2\log N$ restricted to the ergodic component.
+Using an approach based on Yau's relative entropy method, bounds on the log--Sobolev constant have recently been used to get sharp results on convergence to equilibrium for the symmetric exclusion process in contact with reservoirs \cite{GoncalvesReservoir}.
+There is hope that similar methods could also apply for the FEP.
+The bound for the hitting time from a class of initial is established using a mapping to a zero--range process (see, for example, \cite{gantert2020mixing}) and again a comparison with open boundary exclusion processes.